- Ongoing Expedition

 - October 21 - November 17, 2017 (28 days)

-Altitude Junkies are established as one of the premier outfitters offering professionally managed mountaineering expeditions.
+Altitude Junkies is established as one of the premier outfitters offering professionally managed mountaineering expeditions.

-Our expeditions are unlike traditional commercial expeditions with certified IFMGA guides with a 4:1 climber to guide ratio.
+Our expeditions are non-guided like traditional commercial expeditions with certified IFMGA guides and a 4:1 climber to guide ratio.
 On our 8,000-meter expeditions we have a single expedition leader who manages the expedition logistics and staff.
 In the Cordillera Blanca of Peru where we practice roped glacier travel we have two expedition leaders.

-All our expedition leaders are all professional climbers and have reached the summits of the mountains that they lead the expeditions to, some numerous times.
+All our expedition leaders are professional climbers and have reached the summits of the mountains that they lead the expeditions to, some numerous times.
 They climb year round worldwide and have the experience needed to make the expedition successful and safe.
 All of our leaders have extensive experience in the effects and medical treatment of high altitude ailments.

-We primarily focus on the less crowded and more challenging 8,000-meter peaks with expeditions in Nepal to Everest and Lhotse in the spring and Manaslu and Cholatse in the fall.
+We primarily focus on the less crowded and more challenging 8,000-meter peaks with expeditions in Nepal to Everest, Lhotse and Makalu in the spring and Dhaulagiri and Cholatse in the fall.
 We have also organized many expeditions to 6,000 and 7,000-meter peaks as well as Manaslu in Nepal, Gasherbrum II, Gasherbrum I and Broad Peak in Pakistan and Everest, Cho Oyu and Shishapangma in Tibet.

 During the summer months we switch from climbing in the Himalayas to the lower peaks of Cordillera Blanca in Peru.
-We offer an introduction to the Cordillera Blanca with three alpine climbs from the same valley as well as an 8,000-meter preparation climb with an attempt on Huantsan, a prestigious Cordillera Blanca peak during this mini Himalayan expedition.
+We offer an introduction to the Cordillera Blanca with three alpine climbs from the same valley as well as bespoke expeditions to any Cordillera Blanca peak.